facebookresearch/fairseq/examples/simultaneous_translation/docs/baseline.md

 ### Pretrained models

 You can use the client scripts with pre-trained models:
 * [text model](https://dl.fbaipublicfiles.com/simultaneous_translation/checkpoint_text_waitk3.pt).
 You should obtain the following score: `Scores: {"BLEU": 13.291, "TER": 0.957, "METEOR": 0.31, "DAL": 4.372044027815046, "AL": 2.5295724889866804, "AP": 0.6400225334686246}`.
 This corresponds to `k = 3` in the wait-k model.
-You can see in the table below the quality and latency metrics for various values of k.
+You can see in the table and figure below the quality and latency metrics for various values of k.
 The corresponding checkpoints to download can be found at https://dl.fbaipublicfiles.com/simultaneous_translation/checkpoint_text_waitk$k.pt (replace `$k` with the corresponding value).

 | k  | BLEU | TER | METEOR | DAL | AL | AP |
 | -- | ---- | --- | ------ | --- | -- | -- |